bethereforthem/IMS/PROJECT_GUIDE.md

 #### 12.2.3 Acoustic Gunshot Detection Sensors

 **What it is:** IoT microphone arrays installed on streetlights, building rooftops, and border fence posts that listen continuously for the acoustic signature of gunshots, explosions, or glass-breaking.
-When a match is detected, the sensor transmits the event with GPS coordinates and timestamp to RCIMS within 1–3 seconds — faster than any human witness report.
+When a match is detected, the sensor transmits the event with GPS coordinates and timestamp to IMS within 1–3 seconds — faster than any human witness report.

 **How it works:**
 1. Each sensor unit contains a microphone array, embedded DSP (Digital Signal Processor), and LTE/4G modem.
 2. The DSP continuously runs a lightweight classification model trained on gunshot, explosion, and glass-break audio signatures.
 Processing happens on-device — no raw audio is transmitted or stored.
-3. When a signature match exceeds the confidence threshold (≥ 0.85), the sensor sends a JSON event payload to the RCIMS backend with: `sensor_id`, `event_type` (GUNSHOT / EXPLOSION / GLASS_BREAK), `confidence`, `gps_lat`, `gps_lng`, `timestamp_utc`.
+3. When a signature match exceeds the confidence threshold (≥ 0.85), the sensor sends a JSON event payload to the IMS backend with: `sensor_id`, `event_type` (GUNSHOT / EXPLOSION / GLASS_BREAK), `confidence`, `gps_lat`, `gps_lng`, `timestamp_utc`.
 4. The backend creates an `intelligence_event` with `source_tag = SYSTEM_ALERT`, severity `CRITICAL`, and triggers immediate alerts to the nearest RNP patrol unit and the NISS Command Center.
 5. Because multiple sensors may detect the same event, a **triangulation engine** in the backend compares timestamps across nearby sensors and estimates the exact origin point of the sound (within 5–15 metre accuracy).